 I gallop to the crockpot and whip the cover off, spraying the condensation that accrued on the cover in a pretty arc.

-I grab my big forks and stab the shoulder, lift it out of the crockpot and place it on a platter.
-The smoked pork shoulder has to rest at least 15 minutes before I can cut into it.
+With my big forks, I stab the shoulder, lift it out of the crockpot and place it on a platter to rest at least 15 minutes before I cut into it.

 How unfair is that?